LifeLock vs. Experian: Compared & Reviewed

 • Maximum $1M Theft Insurance total on all plans

-At first glance, it seems like Experian IdentityWorks and LifeLock both offer the industry standard, $1 million in theft insurance coverage, for all paid plans, but that’s not quite true.
+At first glance, it seems like Experian and LifeLock both offer the industry standard, $1 million in theft insurance coverage, for all paid plans, but that’s not quite true.

 LifeLock only offers $1 million in aggregate coverage with their top-tier plan.
 Lesser plans offer far less.